A new tool by Google is to test and give you the recommendation to improve performance, SEO, security, best practices, and accessibility.

-In the second last line, you can see it has printed the path where I can find the report.
-By default, it will generate a report in HTML format which you can view either by downloading on your PC or serve it through some web server.
+In the second last line, you can see it has printed the path to find the report.
+By default, it will generate a report in HTML format, which you can view either by downloading on your PC or serving it through some web server.

 But, what if you have to generate a report in JSON format?